fanta-mnix/machine-learning-challenge1/README.md

-# Machine Learning JS: Desafio #1
+# Machine Learning JS: Challenge #1
-O intuito é criar um Perceptron em JS que classifique caracteres manuscritos do Dataset MNIST.
+The goal is to implement a Perceptron in JS that classifies [MNIST handwritten digits](http://yann.lecun.com/exdb/mnist).

-## Arquivos
+## Files
-`features.csv`: Cada linha representa uma imagem em tons de cinza com dimensão de 8x8 pixels, totalizando 64 características.
+`features.csv`: Each row is a grayscale image the digit with 8x8 pixels.

-`labels.csv`: Contém as classes das imagens contidas no `features.csv`, de 0 a 9, correspondendo ao digito representado.
+`labels.csv`: Contains the labels for the rows in `features.csv`, from 0 to 9, corresponding to the digit.

-## Instruções
+## Instructions
-Execute `npm install` para instalar as dependências.
+Run `npm install` to install dependencies.

-Abra o arquivo `exercise.js` e preencha os trechos indicados por comentários, começando pelo **PASSO 1**.
+Open the file `exercise.js` and fill the code snippets indicated by comments, starting from **STEP 1**.

-Após preencher, execute usando `node exercise.js` e veja o resultado no console.
+After that, you can test the code by running `node exercise.js` and observing the output in the console.

-**Dica:** Observe o Delta no console.
-Ele deverá diminuir a cada iteração, indicando que o aprendizado está convergindo.
+**Pro Tip:** Pay attention to the Delta parameter in the console messages.
+It should decrease with each iteration, indicating that the learning is converging.

-Se você fizer corretamente, o programa irá imprimir algo parecido com `Score on test data: 99.27%`.
+If you get this right, you should see something like that printed to the console: `Score on test data: 99.27%`.

 ## Troubleshooting
-### Meu score é 0% / Meu delta é NaN
+### My score is 0% / My delta is NaN
-A sua função de calcular gradiente não está retornando um gradiente numérico válido.
+The gradient calculation isn't returning a valid number.

-### Meu Delta não decresce
+### My Delta isn't decreasing
-É comum o Delta crescer em algumas iterações, mas se ele está subindo a quase toda iteração, o seu cálculo do gradiente deve estar errado.
+It is possible that the Delta will increase in some iterations, by it should not happen on most of them.
+If you notice that Delta is increasing most of the time, your gradient calculation might be wrong.

-### Não consigo de jeito nenhum :(
+### I can't do this, no matter what :(
-Tudo bem, você pode conferir a versão resolvida no arquivo `answer.js`
+It's alright buddy.
+You can peek the solution in the `answer.js` file.